tsureshkumar/semdesk/README.md

 This uses facebook's faiss vector index for document retrieval and google's bert model for question-answering.

+There could be other usecases such as when you through a set of files into the index from a directory, you can ask the tool questions from those set of files.

 # Building

 Currently, the tool works on MacOS only.